-Advancement of area protection in the countryside is eyecatching - in number and size
+Advancement of area protection in the countryside is eye-catching

-- Example of Germany illustrates dimension in an even highly urbanized country - Question remains, what quality of protection has been achieved yet!
+- Example of Germany illustrates significant dimension in a highly urbanized country - Question remains, what quality of protection has been achieved yet!

 - Two conceptual approaches require further exploration reg. potential relations between conservation and development goals:

-- Dynamic park models and
+- Dynamic park models

-- Integrated rural development
+- Concepts of integrated rural development

-"... protected areas are increasingly being viewed in the context of regional development expressly for the sake of achieving conservation objectives. (...)
+"(...) protected areas are increasingly being viewed in the context of regional development expressly for the sake of achieving conservation objectives. (...)
 It is (...) broadly accepted that coordinating conservation and the utilization of nature is advantageous for both conservation and regional development."
 (Hammer, 2007)